jbolanos707/Find-And-Replace/README.md

 ### Description

-Find and Replace

-A simple app that allows you to replace words in a sentence.
+Find and Replace is a simple app that allows you to replace words in a sentence.

 ### Author(s)